-Starting or expanding a business to Colombia is an attractive option in Latin America but it is important to understand the challenges.
+Starting a business in, or expanding it to Colombia is an attractive option in Latin America, but it is important to understand the challenges.

-Columbia is a member of the Pacific Alliance, which was created seven years ago, and includes Peru, Mexico and Chile.
-This group totals 57% of Latin America's foreign trade and 41% of total foreign investment in the region.
-The Pacific Alliance is an initiative of political, economic and regional cooperation and integration.
+Colombia is a member of the Pacific Alliance, which was created in 2011 and includes Peru, Mexico and Chile.
+This group totals 56% of Latin America's foreign trade and 41% of total foreign investment in the region.

 1. Starting a business

 The first step to starting a business is to register the company or branch at the Chamber of Commerce of Jurisdiction.
 This process varies, depending on: which city or municipality the domicile of the entity is located in, the National Tax Office (DIAN) and the Municipal Tax Authority (SDH).

 Stock corporations must contribute to the ensuing capital of the new entity within a given term in cash, or in kind, which can be up to two years for simplified stock corporations (Sociedad por Acciones Simplificada or 'SAS').
 Other types of companies must pay capital at incorporation or capitalisation.

 One of the most common vehicles of incorporation in Colombia is the 'SAS', which has phased out most other types of corporate structures, thanks to its simplicity.
 Documentation requirements need not be protocolised in public deeds, and the versatility in drafting its articles of association make its structure as adaptable and diverse as is needed by investors.
 Moreover, it is the only corporate form of a local company that allows a sole shareholder or owner.